richardhenyash/perkulater/README.md

 * Set the git remote using `heroku git:remote -a appname`, where `appname` is the application name.
 * Deploy the app to heroku using `git push heroku branchname`, where `branchname` is the github branch name.
 * In the *Dashboard* for the new application, click on *Settings* menu > *Reveal Config Vars*.
-* Generate a Django secret key and add it to the environment variables, using [miniwebtool.com](https://miniwebtool.com/django-secret-key-generator/).
+* Generate a Django secret key using [miniwebtool.com](https://miniwebtool.com/django-secret-key-generator/) and add it to the environment variables.
-* The following **Config Vars** should be set.
+* The following **Config Vars** should be set:

 Variable|Value|
 --------|-----|